Mahmoud Charr: Early life

+Charr, son of a Syrian father and a Lebanese mother grew up in Beirut.
+In 1989, his mother fled to Germany with six of her eight children.
+His father had died in the Lebanese civil war.
 Mahmoud started his martial arts career with Thai boxing at the age of 17.
 Two years later he became the youngest ever German Champion in Muay Thai.
 In 2005 he became the German Champion and the European Champion in Thai-Boxing at the age of 19.
 Due to his track record in Thai-Boxing, in 2000 Mahmoud was invited to a training camp for professional boxers at the famous Max Schmeling Gym in Berlin.
 Here his professional boxing career started under the supervision of the famous German boxing coach Ulli Wegner.